Jonathan-321/StudentPortalSystem/README.md

-# University of Rwanda Student Portal System
+# University Student Portal System

 A modern, responsive student portal system built with React, TypeScript, and PostgreSQL.
 This progressive web application (PWA) provides students with a centralized platform to manage their academic life.